StrictlySkyler/email-me-when/README.md

   Usage: emw [options] "<command to execute>"

-  A simple utility which executes a command and emails you when it finishes.
+  email-me-when: A simple utility which executes a command and emails you when it finishes.

   Options: